 Tattoo | Faith Triptych Part 3

 Tattoo is the third performance in Seattle choreographer Pat Graney’s Faith Triptych.
-Combining 3 iconic performances that investigate the lives of women and that were created over the ...
+Combining 3 iconic performances that investigate the lives of women and that were created over the span of a...
 More

 About this performance